SERG-Delft/fuse-lab/index.md

 The lab is led by [Arie van Deursen][avandeursen] and [Nachi Naggapan][nachinagappan] and lab managers [Carolin Brandt][cbrandt] and [Venkatesh Chandrasekar][vchandrasekar].

-This lab is co-sponsored by Meta's DevInfra, who support the tool defining most of the developer lifecyle at Meta.
+This lab is co-sponsored by Meta's DevInfra team.

 ----